Golf Cart Maintenance Checklist for Electric & Gas Golf Carts

 In this case, a higher specific gravity indicates a higher state of charge for a cell.

 Use this meter every now and then to test for any inconsistencies.

 Here is a hydrometer from Amazon for battery testing that has great reviews.

-- ACCURATE: With a range of 1.
+- ACCURACY & RELIABILITY: With a range of 1.
 100 – 1.
-300, confidently know the state of charge for the battery cell.
+300, you can confidently know the state of charge for the battery cell.
 Great for use by professional battery techs, mechanics, or anyone else.

 Contrary to what many people think, batteries should be replaced all in one go.